HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      </div>
 ```

-We clear all child nodes of the `dl` node with the following `clear` tag:
+We clear all child nodes of `dl` node with the following `clear` tag:

 ```hvml
      <clear on="#the-user-stats > dl" />